dcunited001/dcunited001.github.io/_drafts/experimental-psychology.md

 must be involved to invoke those images, phrases, or pieces of semantic information.
 Also, creating such a positive or traumatic experience used as the basis for subsequent memory implantation must require significant planning at some level.
+That is, if you want to use it for something useful, critical and sensitive.
 This is really the weakest link.
 If this person is manipulated with such techniques, the persons invoking those probably won't know the significance to the person.

 For this last element, **social forensics** is critical.
 Many signatures will be left in the target's social interactions.
 Which